BardyBard/barrelclash/README.md

 # barrelclash

-Project by Alex.

-The purpose of barrel clash is to train your goblin barrel detection from Clash Royale.
+The purpose of **barrelclash** is to train your goblin barrel detection from Clash Royale.

 To run this project clone it and open up the terminal:
 `npm install`